Skekdog/Skekbot/README.md

 - Navigate to src/characterai_node
 - Run `npm i` (NPM must be installed and set up!)
 - Start the bot by running main.py!

-### Privacy
-- Usage of [OpenAI](https://openai.com/) and [DeepL](https://deepl.com) commands (translation and transcription) is temporarily recorded to keep track of expenses incurred and usage limits, associated by Discord user ID
-- Messages sent in CharacterAI threads are sent to [Character.AI](https://beta.character.ai/) with the user's username attached
-- Audio files used in transcription are sent to [OpenAI](https://openai.com/) anonymously
-- Messages used in translation are sent to [DeepL](https://deepl.com) anonymously

 ### Credits
 Skekbot uses [node_characterai](https://github.com/realcoloride/node_characterai) for CharacterAI interaction, licensed under MIT.